Tom McCahill: Favorite vehicles

-In the 600 road tests he performed and reported on, his favorite cars were the 1953 Bentley Continental and the 1957-62 Imperial, each model year of which he owned as his personal vehicles.
+In the 600 road tests he performed and reported on, his favorite cars were the 1953 Bentley Continental and the 1957–1962 Imperial, each model year of which he owned as his personal vehicles.
 In 1950 he purchased a new Ford and proceeded to acquire the assistance of Andy Granatelli in "hopping it up" by switching to high-performance heads and manifolding.
-He then tested the car extensively and noticed a 90-mile an hour cruising speed.
+He then tested the car extensively and noticed a 90-mile-an-hour cruising speed.
 The car became known as the "M.I.
-Ford" as it was frequently featured in the Magazine.
-The wise and considerate McCahill de-tuned the car before selling it with 32.000 miles.
-The fear of mechanical failure at speed concerned McCahill with the safety of any future owner.
+Ford" as it was frequently featured in the magazine.
 He purchased a new 1952 Cadillac Series 62 sedan which he eventually raced in NASCAR speed week events.
 He also purchased new and reported on the '54 Jeep CJ3A, stating that while his Lincoln was the finest road car available at the time, in the end, the Jeep was the best idea that mankind had ever made.
 He claimed a Jeep would outrun a contemporary M.G.
 McCahill purchased the first Ford Thunderbird built in 1954 and proceeded to race the car at Daytona Beach.